16th Street Mall in Denver CO

 Disabled access was provided by way of elevator access in 1987, making it one of the first pedestrian malls in America to make such accommodations.
 These elevators are now being replaced by ramps as part of a capital improvement project.

-See also Annual Events in Denver, CO
+See also LoDo Downtown Neighborhood in Denver CO

 The 16th Street Mall underwent a major renovation between 2004 and 2006 at an estimated cost of $110 million, which included replacing most street trees and benches, and installing new pavers on 1st through 4th Streets refinishing granite curbs throughout the mall, and replacing the streetlights.